Calonca/unity-datasmith-import/README.md

 1. Move the scripts inside your Unity project
 2. Copy your model and its asset folder inside the Resources folder
 3. To see the metadata hover oven an object

+If you want to decimate the mesh after importing use the with-decimation branch